Centralized Pre-Conditioned Air

 More About Pre-conditioned Air

 The Port of Seattle’s Pre-Conditioned Air (PC Air) service heats or cools aircraft during boarding and deplaning to reduce energy costs for airlines, improve air quality, reduce noise and increase energy efficiency throughout Seattle-Tacoma International Airport.
-A centralized plant delivers pre-conditioned air through 15 miles of pipes to each of the airport’s 73 jet gates.
+A centralized plant delivers hot and cold fluids through 15 miles of pipes to each of the airport's 73 jet gates, where a unit then pre-conditions warm or cool air blown into the aircraft.
 This allows aircraft to shut down their auxiliary power units, which emit CO2 gases and other emissions, and add to airline fuel costs.

 PC Air provides both environmental and financial benefits in keeping with the Port’s Century Agenda goal to reduce the airport’s carbon footprint and increase energy needs through conservation and renewable sources.